MyProjectExpert/MyProjectExpert/SharePoint2013Swing/Readme.md

-#### SharePoint Swing method is a method to move SharePoint front-end or app tier over to a new version of windows server.
+## SharePoint Swing method is used to move SharePoint front-end or app tier server to a newer version of windows server.

-## General Steps to swing:
+#### General Steps for SharePoint Swing:
 * Install two Windows Server 2012 R2 servers and install SharePoint 2013 on each node
 * Join the new SharePoint servers to the SharePoint 2013 Farm.
 One as front-end tier and the other as app tier
 * Using Central Admin add services to the new app and front-end SharePoint Servers